Urobotos/Sandworm/README.md

 # <h2> Sandworm 3D printer - Klipper macros: </h2>

-# <h3>Basic information, for get started: </h3>
-When marking and distinguishing variables from regular text, I use <> brackets; always enter values ​​into code macros without <> brackets.<br>
-For example, for a note in the text: <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Change <value> to your length in mm in the distance variable below:   # And your lenght value will be for example 930 mm<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; {% set distance = <value> %}                                          # Original code with <> brackets<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; {% set distance = 930 %}                                              # Modified code after changing to the yours length (without <> brackets)<br>

 # <h3>In macros I use my modified mainsail.cfg file called mainsail_custom.cfg </h3>
-(the redirected incude is included in the printer.cfg file, no need edit) The modifications include:
+(the redirected incude is included in the printer.cfg file, no need edit)<br>
+The modifications include:<br>

-1. The fan (part cooling) turns off during PAUSE, and then resumes to its previous print speed during RESUME.
+1. The fan (part cooling) turns off during PAUSE, and then resumes to its previous print speed during RESUME.<br>
-Benefits: Fan will not spin unnecessarily during the pause, which can take longer with Filament Runout.
+Benefits: Fan will not spin unnecessarily during the pause, which can take longer with Filament Runout.<br>

-2. The second added modification is the <point_unretract> macro, this is the last code sent when printing is RESUMED (after PAUSE).
+2. The second added modification is the <point_unretract> macro, this is the last code sent when printing is RESUMED (after PAUSE). <br>
-This is the coordinate point of the tool head on the print object when printing was paused and serves for a small filling of the nozzle directly at the point when continuation of printing.
+This is the coordinate point of the tool head on the print object when printing was paused and serves for <br>
+a small filling of the nozzle directly at the point when continuation of printing.<br>
 Benefit: No more empty layers on printed parts after a pause.

 #  <h3>PrusaSlicer START and END gcodes: </h3>
 In PrusaSlicer, insert these codes below into the Start gcodes and End gcodes sections: